openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 SRO can be seen as the upstream project where we test new features and enable more hardware accelerators where this new operator will be the downstream operator shipped by OpenShift for out-of-tree drivers.

-These are options for the name of the operator:

-1. DriverContainerOperator (DCO)
-2. KernelModuleOperator (KMO)
-3. DynamicKernelModuleOperator (DKMO)
-4. SpecialResourceOperator v2.0 (SRO)

-Going forward we will use **DKMO** as the placeholder for the new name of the Operator.
+The new version of SRO will have an API update and hence called SROv2.

 #### Combining both approaches

 For managing the module in a container we are going to use KVC as the framework of choice.
 Targeting RHCOS solves the problem also for RHEL7 and RHEL8.
-The management of those KVC containers aka DriverContainers are managed by DKMO.
+The management of those KVC containers aka DriverContainers are managed by SROv2.

 #### Day-2 DriverContainer Management OpenShift

-For any day-2 kernel module management or delivery we propose using DKMO as the building block on OpenShift.
+For any day-2 kernel module management or delivery we propose using SROv2 as the building block on OpenShift.

-We will run a single copy of the DKMO as part of OpenShift that is able to handle multiple kernel module drivers using the following proposed CR below.
+We will run a single copy of the SROv2 as part of OpenShift that is able to handle multiple kernel module drivers using the following proposed CR below.

 The following section will cover three kernel module instantiations (1) A single kernel module (2) multiple kernel modules with build artifacts (3) full-stack enablement.

 There are three main parts involved in the enablement of a kernel module.
 We have a specific (1) set of meta information needed for each kernel module, a (2) set of manifests to deploy a DriverContainer and lastly (3) a framework running inside the container for managing the kernel module (dkms like functions).

 The following section will walk one through the enablement of the different use-case scenarios.
 After deploying the operator the first step is to create an instance of a special-resource.
-Following are some example CRs how to one would instantiate DKMO to manage a kernel module or hardware driver.
+Following are some example CRs how to one would instantiate SROv2 to manage a kernel module or hardware driver.

 #### Example CR for a single kernel module #1